nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud.rst

 *	-ENOMEM - Error building MQTT topics.
 The given client ID of the device could be too long.

 .. note::
-   If :option:`CONFIG_NRF_CLOUD_PROVISION_CERTIFICATES` is enabled, error values could be different or have different error descriptions.
+   If :kconfig:`CONFIG_NRF_CLOUD_PROVISION_CERTIFICATES` is enabled, error values could be different or have different error descriptions.

 .. _connect_to_cloud: